 You must keep WTNs for at least two years and consignment notes for at least three years.
 This could be kept as an appendix to your plan.

-For more information see our guidance on receiving and transferring waste
+For more information see our guidance on the Storage and transport of waste